tauplatform/rhomobile-docs/docs/en/7.5/guide/build_wm.md

     :::term
     $ rake run:wm:device

-> Note: Starting in version 4.1 of RhoElements, no .cab file is generated within the project when running rake run:wm:device
+> Note: Starting in version 4.1, no .cab file is generated within the project when running rake run:wm:device

 To build cab-file, install it, and run application on device, run: